maxharlow/tutorials/working-with-geographical-data/README.md

 Getting the geometry
 --------------------

 To start with, we need the source geometry for the London borough boundaries.
-The [Greater London Authority] (https://www.london.gov.uk/) publishes exactly this [on the London Datastore] (https://data.london.gov.uk/dataset/statistical-gis-boundary-files-london).
+The [Greater London Authority](https://www.london.gov.uk/) publishes exactly this [on the London Datastore](https://data.london.gov.uk/dataset/statistical-gis-boundary-files-london).

 Although we could download the data manually, we're going to do it using our first Make rule.
 Add the following to your Makefile: